 Providence College admits students of any race, color, national and ethnic origin, sex, gender, sexual orientation, gender identity, religion, disability, age, or veteran status, and without regard to genetic information, to all the rights, privileges, programs, and activities generally accorded or made available to students at the College.
 It does not discriminate on the basis of race, color, national and ethnic origin, sex, gender, sexual orientation, gender identity, religion, disability, age, veteran status, genetic information, or any other applicable legally protected basis, in the administration of its education policies, admission policies, scholarship and loan programs, athletic and other College-administered programs, and employment policies.
-In accordance with Title IX, it does not discriminate on the basis of sex in its educational programs or activities.
+In accordance with Title IX, it does not discriminate on the basis of sex and prohibits sex discrimination in its educational programs or activities in its educational programs or activities.
 Nothing in this Notice shall require Providence College to act in a manner contrary to its Dominican mission and the teaching and tenets of the Catholic Church, and the College reserves the right to take actions designed to ensure and promote its Catholic and Dominican mission.

 The College's Equal Opportunity/Affirmative Action Officer, and ADA/Section 504 Coordinator for employees is Mirlen Mal, Sr. Associate Vice President for Human Resources (Harkins 302, 401.865.2430, mmal@providence.edu).
-The Title IX Coordinator is Rachel Andoscia (Slavin 102, 401.865.1029, randosci@providence.edu); the Title IX Coordinator is assisted by deputy coordinators, including members of the faculty and the administration (https://sexual-harassment.providence.edu/).
+The Director of Title Compliance (Title IX Coordinator) is Matthew D. Roche, J.D.
+(Harkins 312, 401.865.1912, mroche9@providence.edu); the Title IX Coordinator is assisted by deputy coordinators, including members of the faculty and the administration (https://sexual-harassment.providence.edu/).
 Inquiries regarding ADA/Section 504 issues for students may be directed to the Office of Academic Support Services (Jonathan Gomes, Library 229, 401.865.2470, jgomes3@providence.edu) and the Office of the Dean of Students (Tiffany Gaffney, Slavin 201, (401) 865-2191, tgaffnel@providence.edu).
-The College's Title VI Officer is Dr. Quincy Bevely, Vice President for Diversity, Equity, & Inclusion (Harkins 312, 401.865.2889, qbevely@providence.edu).
+The College's Title VI Officer is Simone Tubman, Assistant Vice President for Institutional Diversity, Equity Compliance, & Title VI (Harkins 312, 401.865.2878, stubman@providence.edu).